How To Build Confidence and Self-Esteem for A Better You

 Suggestions for building self-esteem include:

 - Be kind to yourself.
-Being kind to yourself means being gentle when you want to be self-critical.
-Think about what you would say to a friend in a similar situation.
+Being kind to yourself means being gentle with yourself at times when you feel like being self-critical.
+Think what you’d say to a friend in a comparable situation.
 We often give far better advice to others than we do to ourselves.

-- Challenge negative ‘self-talk.’
-When you criticize yourself, stop.
-Look for proof that the criticism is genuine.
+- Challenge negative ‘self-talk’.
+Every time you criticize yourself, stop and look for accurate evidence that the criticism is genuine.
 (If you feel you can’t be accurate, ask a trusted friend for their opinion.)
-You will realize that you base most of your negative self-talk on unfounded beliefs.
+You’ll realize that most of your negative self-talk is unfounded.

 - Don’t compare yourself to others.
-Everyone is different.
-Every life has its value.
-Make an effort to accept yourself, warts and all.
+Recognize that everyone is different and that every human life has value.
+Attempt to accept yourself, your blemishes, and all.
 Lol…

 - Acknowledge the positive.
-Don’t brush off compliments.
-Don’t dismiss your achievements as “dumb luck.”
-And don’t ignore your positive traits.
+For example, don’t brush off compliments, dismiss your achievements as ‘dumb luck’ or ignore your positive traits.

 - Appreciate your unique qualities.
 Remind yourself of your good points every day.
 Write a list and refer to it often.
 (If you don’t think of anything good about yourself, ask a trusted friend to help you write the list.)

-- Tell yourself a positive message each day.
-Buy a set of “inspirational cards.”
-Each morning, read a new card.
-Carry that card with you all day.
+- Tell yourself a positive message every day.
+Buy a set of ‘inspirational cards’ or make your own.
+And start each day by reading out a new card and carrying the card’s letter with you all day.

 - Stop worrying.
-‘Worry’ is simply fretting about the future.
-Accept that you can’t see or change the future, and try to keep your thoughts in the here and now.
+‘Worry’ is simply agonizing about the future.
+Accept that you can’t see or change the future and try to keep your thoughts in the here and now.

 - Have fun.
 Schedule enjoyable events and activities every week.

 - Be assertive.
-Communicate your needs, wants, feelings, and beliefs to others.
-Perform the task with directness and honesty.
+Communicate your needs, wants feelings, beliefs, and opinions to others directly and honestly.

-- Act confidently when you don’t feel like it.
-Start by practicing a talk or a pose in your mirror.
-Then, work up to acting optimistic in front of others.
-But if you can keep it up, you may find after a while that you’re not functioning anymore.
+- Act Confident.
+Be authentic, especially when you don’t feel like it.
+You could start by practicing in your mirror and work up to acting confidently in front of others.
+You may find after a while that you’re not functioning anymore.

-- Try something new: Trying something new can help you develop a skill and meet new people.
-It could be learning new phrases in a foreign language, playing an instrument, or painting.
-It could be joining a class or a sports club.
+- Try something new.
+Trying something new can help you develop a skill and meet new people.
+It could be learning new phrases in a different language, playing an instrument, painting, or drawing, or joining a class or sports club.

 - Set yourself goals.
-As you go, see how you improve, or do it for fun.
+To see how you improve or do it for fun.

 - Forgive yourself.
 This is important.